History of Venice

 Venezia was founded in 421.
 The Veneti, who had been expelled by the Ostrogoths and the Lombards, took refuge in these marshlands in the mouth of the River Po, forming the city of Venice.

-During the sixth century Flavius Belisarius, the general of the Byzantine Empire conquered Venice.
+During the 6th century Flavius Belisarius, the general of the Byzantine Empire conquered Venice.
 Under the protection of the Eastern Roman Empire, Venice became part of the Exarchate of Ravenna.

 In 829, the relics of Saint Mark the Evangelist were stolen from Alexandria in Egypt and smuggled to Venice.
 San Marco would become the city’s patron saint and the relics safeguarded in St Mark's Basilica.